 Dealing with day-to-day incidents of misbehaviour

 In general it would be expected that all avenues would be explored at the lower levels before escalation.
 It would be unwise to accelerate too quickly through this hierarchy and resort to sending to other staff too frequently.
-Once the lower level punishment has been ‘spent’ the pupil should move back down the chart.
+Once the lower level punishment has been ‘spent’ the pupil should move back into the gold zone..
 If a pupil shows a significant positive shift in attitude (as opposed to a simple apology) it may be possible to de-escalate on the chart without the punishment occurring.
-Riverside School takes a proactive approach in contacting parents – always when pupils move to the red zone, but also if they frequent green or yellow!
+Riverside School takes a proactive approach in contacting parents – always when pupils move into the red zone, but also if they frequent green or yellow.

 However, escalation should occur when